Mjz86/c_colon/mcc.md

-this abi specifies a number of type and function apis supplemental to those required by the c colon standard. a header file named mccabi.h will be provided by implementations that declares these apis. the reference header file included with this abi definition shall be the authoritative definition of the apis.
+this ABI specifies a number of type and function apis supplemental to those required by the c colon standard. a header file named mccabi.h will be provided by implementations that declares these apis. the reference header file included with this ABI definition shall be the authoritative definition of the apis.

-these apis will be placed in a namespace `__mccabiv1`. the header file will also declare a namespace alias abi for  `__mccabiv1`. it is expected that users will use the alias, and the remainder of the abi specification will use it as well.
+these apis will be placed in a namespace `__mccabiv1`. the header file will also declare a namespace alias ABI for  `__mccabiv1`. it is expected that users will use the alias, and the remainder of the ABI specification will use it as well.

-in general, api objects defined as part of this abi are assumed to be extern "c:". however, some (many?) are specified to be extern "c" or extern "c++" if they:
+in general, api objects defined as part of this ABI are assumed to be extern "c:". however, some (many?) are specified to be extern "c" or extern "c++" if they: